dbcrossbar

 Added

-• The portable schema now supports a DataType::Struct(fields) type that can be used to represent BigQuery STRUCT values (as long as they have unique, named fields) and JSON objects with known keys.
+type that can be used to represent BigQuery STRUCT values (as long as they have unique, named fields) and JSON objects with known keys. - The BigQuery driver now supports importing and exporting

-• EXPERIMENTAL: Schemas can now be specified using the dbcrossbar-ts driver, which supports subset of TypeScript type declarations.
+driver, which supports subset of TypeScript type declarations.
 This is useful for specifying complex, nested structs.
-This can be used as --schema="dbcrossbar-ts:shopify.ts#Order", where Order is the name of the type within the *.ts file to use as the table's type.
+This can be used as--schema="dbcrossbar-ts:shopify.ts#Order"

-• EXPERIMENTAL: We now support a Shopify input driver that uses the Shopify REST API.
+file to use as the table's type. - EXPERIMENTAL: We now support a Shopify input driver that uses the Shopify REST API.
 See the manual for details.

 Changed

-• BREAKING: Some corner cases involving struct types and JSON may have changed subtly.
+- BREAKING: Some corner cases involving struct types and JSON may have changed subtly.

-• We've upgraded to the latest rust-peg parser syntax everywhere.
+- We've upgraded to the latest

 Fixed

-• We automatically create ~/.local/share if it does not exist.
+if it does not exist. - More

-• More clippy warnings have been fixed, and unsafe code has been forbidden.
+warnings have been fixed, and unsafe code has been forbidden. - Various obsolete casting libraries have been removed.

 0.4.0-alpha.1 - 2020-04-07